 Project Timeline

-- By March 31: HCAC Notifies Artists of Selection
+- April 25, 2025: HCAC Notifies Artist(s) of Selection

 Application Process

-- Applicant Information: Name of artist, name(s) of any partner(s), contact address, contact email, contact phone #, social media handles/info
+Applicant Information: Name of artist, name(s) of any partner(s), contact address, contact email, contact phone #, social media handles/info

-- Professional Bio, Resume or CV: No longer than 3 pages
+Professional Bio, Resume or CV: No longer than 3 pages

-- Work Samples: Provide up to 10 images of past work that best represent your experience, style, and ability as it relates to this project.
+Work Samples: Provide up to 10 images of past work that best represent your experience, style, and ability as it relates to this project.
 In addition, you may also submit images of any other work (large scale or otherwise) that best represents your work over the past 3 years.
 Name your submitted digital files according to the following format: FirstLast_01.jpg, FirstLast_02.jpg, etc. and include a list of the work samples with as much information about each of the samples as possible (include name/title of piece, location, medium, process, dimensions, year completed, cost/price/commission amount, and any other pertinent information).